siderolabs/talos/website/content/v1.4/reference/kernel.md

 can be forced with `talos.unified_cgroup_hierarchy=0`.

 > Note: `cgroupsv1` is deprecated and it should be used only for compatibility with workloads which don't support `cgroupsv2` yet.

+#### `talos.dashboard.disabled`

+By default, Talos redirects kernel logs to virtual console `/dev/tty1` and starts the dashboard on `/dev/tty2`, then switches to the dashboard tty.

+If you set `talos.dashboard.disabled=1`, this behavior will be disabled.
+Kernel logs will be sent to the currently active console and the dashboard will not be started.

+It is set to be `1` by default on SBCs.